7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Virtual-Networking.md

 Consider:
 - Traffic
 	- Intra-subnet traffic
-- Deny by Default is a security default - Allow is then for avaliability, while not compromising security
+- Deny by Default is a security default - Allow is then for availability, while not compromising security
 - Rule Priority - Rule Priority - Rule Priority

 [Application Security Group](https://learn.microsoft.com/en-us/azure/virtual-network/application-security-groups) are for logically grouping VMs by workload in Azure virtual network.